NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/waf-managed-rules-migration.md

 ## Additional resources

-### Configuring the new WAF Managed Rules using the Cloudflare API
+### Configuring the new WAF Managed Rules using the Khulnasoft API

 Instead of using the previous APIs for managing WAF packages, rule groups, and rules, you must now use the [Rulesets API](/ruleset-engine/rulesets-api/) to programmatically configure WAF Managed Rules.